-13.4.4.3.5 Notwithstanding the provisions of the Residential High Density designation, on the lands identified as Area 3D offices will also be permitted.
+13.4.9.3.5 Notwithstanding the provisions of the Residential High Density designation, on the lands identified as Area 3D offices will also be permitted.

-13.4.4.4.1 The lands identified as Special Site 4 are located at the northwest corner of Eglinton Avenue East and Forum Drive.
+13.4.9.4.1 The lands identified as Special Site 4 are located at the northwest corner of Eglinton Avenue East and Forum Drive.

-13.4.4.4.2 Notwithstanding the provisions of the Residential High Density designation, an apartment building to a maximum floor space index (FSI) of 3.7 and a maximum height of 20 storeys, will be permitted.
+13.4.9.4.2 Notwithstanding the provisions of the Residential High Density designation, an apartment building to a maximum floor space index (FSI) of 3.7 and a maximum height of 20 storeys, will be permitted.

-13.4.4.5.1 The lands identified as Special Site 5 are located on the north side of Eglinton Avenue West, west of Hurontario Street.
+13.4.9.5.1 The lands identified as Special Site 5 are located on the north side of Eglinton Avenue West, west of Hurontario Street.

-13.4.4.5.2 Notwithstanding the provisions of the Residential High Density designation, the maximum floor space index (FSI) permitted for all development shall be 7.5.
+13.4.9.5.2 Notwithstanding the provisions of the Residential High Density designation, the maximum floor space index (FSI) permitted for all development shall be 7.5.

-13.4.4.5.3 Notwithstanding the maximum height provisions, a maximum height of 28 storeys will be permitted.
+13.4.9.5.3 Notwithstanding the maximum height provisions, a maximum height of 28 storeys will be permitted.

-13.4.4.6.1 The lands identified as Special Site 6 are located within the northwest quadrant of Eglinton Avenue West and Hurontario Street.
+13.4.9.6.1 The lands identified as Special Site 6 are located within the northwest quadrant of Eglinton Avenue West and Hurontario Street.

-13.4.4.6.2 Notwithstanding the provisions of this Plan, the following additional policies will apply:
+13.4.9.6.2 Notwithstanding the policies of this Plan, the following additional policies will apply:

-- a. a maximum of 1 969 dwelling units will be permitted; - a minimum of 11 000 m2 and a maximum of 25 200 m2 of retail commercial and office space will be provided, contained within the first three floors of the apartment buildings within Area 6A and 6B; - c. notwithstanding the provisions of the Residential High Density designation, the lands identified as Area 6A will be permitted to develop to a maximum floor space index (FSI) of 5.19 and a height of 34 storeys; and - d. notwithstanding the provision of the Residential High Density designation, the lands identified as Area 6B will be permitted to develop to a maximum floor space index (FSI) of 7.11 and a height of 34 storeys.
+- a. a maximum of 2 370 dwelling units will be permitted; - a minimum of 9 400 m2 of retail commercial and office space will be located within the first three floors of the buildings within Areas 6A and 6B; - c. a maximum building height of 35 storeys will be permitted on the lands identified as Area 6A, and, - d. a maximum building height of 38 storeys will be permitted on the lands identified as Area 6B.

-13.4.4.7.1 The lands identified as Special Site 7 are located east of Hurontario Street and south of Nahani Way.
+13.4.9.7.1 The lands identified as Special Site 7 are located east of Hurontario Street and south of Nahani Way.

-13.4.4.7.2 Notwithstanding the policies of this Plan, the following additional policies will apply:
+13.4.9.7.2 Notwithstanding the policies of this Plan, the following additional policies will apply:

-- a. a minimum retail commercial floor space of 313 m will be permitted; - b. an apartment building to a maximum floor space index (FSI) of 5.1 will be permitted; and, - c. a maximum building height of 33 storeys will be permitted.
+- e. a minimum retail commercial floor space of 313 m^2 will be permitted; - f. an apartment building to a maximum floor space index (FSI) of 5.1 will be permitted; and, - g. a maximum building height of 33 storeys will be permitted.